kaisadilla/judith/.info/spec.md

 end
 ```

-These symbols would now be in the global scope:
+These constants would now be in the global scope:

 ```judith
 const status: Num = STATUS_OK -- equals 200.
 ```

-You can encapsulate the symbols defined by enumerate into its own scope, by naming the enumerate:
+You can encapsulate the constants defined by enumerate into its own namespace, by naming the enumerate:

 ```judith
 enumerate Direction
     NORTH